Nexowo/JavaQueue/README.md

 ### Author : Jean Maccou

-Implementation of an array queue in java using software engeneering principals.
+Implementation of an array queue in java using software engeneering principles.